 Nice properties of the algorithm and workflow are

 In general we advise to initially select a wide range of feature types and scales.
-Later on, this selection can always be refined.
+In fact, for not-too-big 2D data where computation time is not a concern, one can simply select all.
+In the next step, after you start annotating the image, we can suggest you the most helpful features based on your labels as described here.
 The selected features can be inspected in the bottom left after clicking OK in the feature selection dialog.

 The next step in the pixel classification is the training of a classifier that can separate the object classes.
-This training is done in an iterative fashion, the user gives some labels, evaluates the interactive prediction and then gives additional labels to correct eventual mistakes.
+This training is done in an iterative fashion, the user draws some annotations, evaluates the interactive prediction and then draws additional annotations to correct eventual mistakes.
 To begin with the training of the classifier, we switch to the Training applet and add some labels.
-Each added label should correspond to a object type that we want to separate.
-In the simplest case, we add one label for the object class (in this example the object class would be cell) and an additional label fore the background class.
+Each added label should correspond to a pixel class that we want to separate.
+This can, for example, be “cell” and “background”, or “sky”, “grass” and “tree”.
+Two labels are already added by default, add more if needed by pressing the “Add Label” button.
+You can change the color of the annotations or the names of the labels by double-clicking on the little color square or on the “Label x” text field.

 To access the “Import Labels” feature in the GUI, do the following: